Essential open book foliation and fractional Dehn twist coefficient: Quick review of open book foliation

-We see a hyperbolic singularity as a process of switching the configuration of leaves.
-As $t$ increases, two regular leaves $l_{1}$ and $l_{2}$ approach along an arc $\gamma$ (the dashed arc in Figure~\ref{fig:hyperbolic}) connecting $l_{1}$ and $l_{2}$.
-At a critical moment $l_{1}$ and $l_{2}$ form a hyperbolic singularity, then the configuration is changed.
-See the passage in Figure~\ref{fig:hyperbolic}.

-The hyperbolic singularity is determined by the isotopy class of $\gamma$.
-We call $\gamma$ a {\em description arc} of the hyperbolic singularity and use a dashed arc.
-We will denote the sign of a singular point $x$ of $\F$ by $\sgn(x)$.

-\begin{definition} We denote the number of positive (resp. negative) elliptic points of $\F(F)$ by $e_{+}=e_{+}(\F(F))$ (resp. $e_{-}=e_{-}(\F(F))$).
-Similarly, the number of positive (resp. negative) hyperbolic points is denoted by $h_{+}=h_{+}(\F(F))$ (resp. $h_{-}=h_{-}(\F(F))$). \end{definition}
+\begin{definition} We denote the number of positive (resp. negative) elliptic points of $\F(F)$ by $e_{+}(\F(F))$ (resp. $e_{-}(\F(F))$).
+Similarly, the number of positive (resp. negative) hyperbolic points is denoted by $h_{+}(\F(F))$ (resp. $h_{-}(\F(F))$). \end{definition}

-Recall that the {\em characteristic foliation} $\cF(F)$ of an embedded surface $F \subset (M,\xi)$ is a singular foliation obtained by integrating the vector field $\xi \cap TF$ on $F$.
-The characteristic foliation and the convex surfaces play important roles in contact geometry.
+Recall that the {\em characteristic foliation} $\cF(F)$ of an embedded surface $F \subset (M,\xi)$ is a singular foliation obtained by integrating the singular line filed $\xi \cap TF$ on $F$.
 The next theorem shows a close relation between $\F(F)$ and $\cF(F)$.
-In particular, an open book foliation without c-circles is regarded as a characteristic foliation.
-For more comparisons of $\F(F)$ and $\cF(F)$, see \cite[Remark 4.2]{ik}.
+More comparisons of $\F(F)$ and $\cF(F)$ can be found in \cite[Remark 2.22]{ik1-1}.